martyychang/TRAIL-1633-billing-address-history/README.md

   in the scratch org

 Interestingly enough, if the **Contact.object-meta.xml** file is deleted from the project directory, the errors go away.
+The errors also disappear if the `enableHistory` value is changed to "false" in the same file.

 ## Resources